connorbowen/apiq-mvp/docs/DEVELOPMENT_GUIDE.md

    - Enable 2-Factor Authentication on your Google account
    - Generate an App Password: Google Account → Security → 2-Step Verification → App passwords
    - For development, you can use services like Mailtrap for testing

+   **OpenAI Setup Notes:**
+   - Required for natural language workflow generation
+   - Get your API key from https://platform.openai.com/api-keys
+   - Ensure you have sufficient credits for development and testing

+   **Secrets Vault Setup Notes:**
+   - Generate a secure 32-character master key for encryption
+   - Use: `openssl rand -hex 16` to generate a secure key
+   - Never commit the master key to version control

 4. **Database setup**